Birth is sacred.

 No two births are the same, just as no two birthing parents are the same.

 My services and support are tailored to suit your needs.
 I don’t believe in empowering birthing parents, as you already have the power, strength, and capability – shakti – within you.
-Sometimes you just need a little reminder of that power; a few practical tools; and some reliable and unbiased physical, emotional, and/or informational support to achieve the positive childbirth experience that you deserve.
+Sometimes you just need a little reminder of that power; a few practical tools; and some reliable and unbiased physical, emotional, and/or informational support to achieve the positive childbirth and postpartum experience that you deserve.

 Services and Products

 From pregnancy through to postpartum, the professional services and useful products provided by Shakti Births will enhance your sense of confidence and comfort that comes from finding a place of control.